Vikramansen/NeptuneX/README.md

-# Alexia
+# Not_Alexa
 A privacy-centric assistant designed to prioritize user confidentiality and data protection.
 Engineered to ensure secure and personalized assistance without compromising user privacy